-The cryptographic module supports Operations, Crypto-Officer, and Transaction Processing roles.
+The cryptographic module shall support Operations, Crypto-Officer, and Transaction Processing roles.
 In FIPS or PCI HSM mode, an Operations or Crypto Officer operator may communicate with the cryptographic module via an established TLS session.
-The cryptographic module enforces the separation of roles using identity-based operator authentication for all roles.
+The cryptographic module shall enforce the separation of roles using identity-based operator authentication for all roles.
 For Operations and Crypto-Officer, an operator must enter their username and password to log in.
-The username is an alphanumeric string of four to sixteen characters.
-The password is an alphanumeric string of six to sixty-four characters chosen from the 95 printable and humanreadable ASCII characters (0x20 to 0x7E) excluding the following: '[] < > ;' (thus, 90 characters are possible).
-Default passwords are only used for the default Crypto-Officer roles and the cryptographic module enforces that the default passwords must be updated before keys can be injected or generated.
+The username is an alphanumeric string of 4 to 16 characters, and the password is an alphanumeric string of 6 to 64 characters chosen from the 90 printable and human-readable characters.
+Default passwords are only used for the default Crypto-Officer roles and must be updated upon initial login.
 An operator that provides a valid username and password will be identified as an Operations or Crypto-Officer and must re-authenticate to change identity or role.
-The operator may end the session by logging out or power cycling the module, or the session will automatically time-out after a fixed duration or transaction limit.
+The operator may end the session by logging out or power cycling the module, or the session shall automatically timeout after a fixed duration or transaction limit.
 In order to re-establish communication, an operator must re-authenticate.

-All cryptograms used while processing transactions contain authentication data for the Transaction Processing role, which takes the form of key parity bits for Triple-DES, or KWP for AES.
+All cryptograms used while processing transactions contain authentication data for the Transaction Processing role, which take the form of key parity bits for Triple-DES, or KWP for AES.
 In either case, the symmetric key (AES or 3-key Triple-DES) which is used to encrypt the cryptogram corresponds to the operator's identity.
 For Triple-DES-wrapped keys, the loaded key is always Triple-DES as well.
 The module decrypts the key and checks its parity bits.
 If any bit is incorrect, the command is rejected.
 (This prevents an attacker from passing off a random string as a wrapped Triple-DES key.)
 For AES-wrapped keys, the key is auth-decrypted according to SP800-38F (KWP); if this operation fails, the command is rejected.